JJPelk/-Relational-Algebra-Query-Processor/README.md

 Once the application window is open, you can begin by entering relations and performing queries as described above.

+This coding project was a bonus assignment for COMP3005 at Carleton University.

 ASSIGNMENT INSTRUCTIONS: